A Green's function approach to Topological Insulator junctions with magnetic and superconducting regions: Differential conductance derivation

 This current incorporates the contribution of transport processes between states with spin $\uparrow $ on the left and spin $\downarrow $ to the right of each contact ($\uparrow _{L}\leftrightarrows $ $\downarrow _{R}$).
-However, under normal conditions on the surface of a TI both spin projections contribute symmetrically to the transport, then it is necessary to consider the contribution of the opposite-spin processes ($ \downarrow _{L}\leftrightarrows $ $\uparrow _{R}$), which introduces an additional factor of $2$.
-Again the electric potential $V$ is introduced as a shift between the chemical potentials of the electrodes ($\mu _{L}=E_{FL}+eV$ y $\mu _{R}=E_{FR}$)\ and the Fermi levels of the regions are controlled independently by means of gates.
+However, under normal conditions on the surface of a TI, both spin projections symmetrically contribute to the transport.
+Then, it is necessary to consider the contribution of the opposite-spin processes ($ \downarrow _{L}\leftrightarrows $ $\uparrow _{R}$), which introduces an additional factor of $2$.
+Again, the electric potential $V$ is introduced as a shift between the chemical potentials of the electrodes ($\mu _{L}=E_{FL}+eV$ y $\mu _{R}=E_{FR}$)\ and the Fermi levels of the regions are controlled independently through gates.
 The normalized differential conductance is given by